 I was only 17 when I got a chance to find out what happens there.
-One thing I learned for sure was that 17 is not the appropriate age to come here.
-Another thing would be not coming with a family.
-Because this city is for an individual journey that must be taken.
+One thing I learned for sure was that 17 is not the appropriate age to go there.
+Another point would be not traveling there with a family, because this city is for an individual journey that must be taken.
 I guess it really does test one’s ability to resist the inner gambler.
-On the other hand, 17 was my safety net that dragged me out of the flashing lights, sound of roulette, live images of strippers and tables with decks of cards.
-I remember standing next to one of the black jack tables inside the Luxor hotel.
-The very first minute of my presence next to this table was noticed by a huge guy with black eyeglasses.
+On the other hand, 17 was the safety net that dragged me out of the flashing lights, sound of roulette, live images of strippers, and tables with decks of cards.
+I remember standing next to one of the blackjack tables inside the Luxor hotel.
+The very first minute of my presence next to this table was noticed by a massive guy with black eyeglasses.
 This giant approached me and asked about my age.
-Well guess what happens when you are under 21.
+Well, guess what happens when you are under 21.
 They escort you out of the playing zone.
-Not only that but they also recommend you a children’s gambling playground which we affectionately call the amusement park.
-I entered this park with only 20 dollars in my pocket.
+Not only that, but they also recommend a children’s gambling playground, which we affectionately call the amusement park.
+So, I entered this park with only 20 dollars in my pocket.
 Scanning for the appropriate options to waste my money like children do, I noticed the basketball game.

 I thought to myself that this mug would be a great treat when I go back to my homeland.
 So my mission was clear.
 Score enough to get this mug.
-Before I make my first throw, we need to go back to Denver, Colorado where this trip started.
-Everybody was rushing into an old Ford Transporter of Jeff who would be driving for 11+ hours and parking at beautiful locations at times.
+Before I make my first throw, we need to go back to Denver, Colorado, where this trip started.
+Everybody was rushing into an old Ford Transporter of Jeff, who would be driving for 11+ hours and parking at beautiful locations from time to time.

 Interstate roads are huge and endless.
 What makes them so bearable is nature that surrounds them.
 You can simply stop and enjoy mountain views.
 You can simply take a walk on the top of the colorful canyons.
-At that time, I had a yellow camera which costed couple of dollars.
-It was for one time use only.
+At that time, I had a yellow camera which cost a couple of dollars.
+It was for one-time use only.
 I would take my limited number of shots and wait until I get to Walgreens to have my pictures out.

 So with that said, Jeff started this Colorado to Vegas adventure for us.
-All we had to do is read, listen to music, repeat listening to music and get out to see some wild places during pits stops.
+All we had to do is read, listen to music, and again listening to music and get out to see some wild places during stops.

 I remember trying to read something on the road.
 As soon as you start, your eyes start to close.
-I gave up and gave turn to my disc player.
+I gave up on reading and gave a turn to my disc player.
 It had Linkin Park – "In the End" playing.
 Twelve repeats later, I had to stop because we reached Utah.
-Jeff enjoyed rocks, mountains, and story of their origin.
+Jeff enjoyed rocks, mountains, and the story of their origin.
 In fact, he went back to study geology.
 Utah and Arizona had plenty of these fascinating rocks.
 We would hike next to him and listen to his “rocksplanations”.
 It was a rainy day when we stopped at the Bryce Canyon trail, which was all orange in color.
-I never saw anything like this before.
-Weather made it so magical for this view.
-I grabbed my yellow-black camera and snapped some views.
-Due to heavy rain condition, we could not go further into the valley, but even the entrance itself grabbed my heart forever.
+I have never seen anything like this before.
+The weather made it so magical for this view.
+I grabbed my yellow-black camera and snapped some pictures.
+Due to heavy rain conditions, we could not go further into the valley, but even the entrance itself grabbed my heart forever.
 I do not remember anything original and “oranginal” like Bryce Canyons.
-Although Jeff adored rocks his main target was Las Vegas.
+Although Jeff adored rocks, his main target was Las Vegas.
 We were happy about it.
 I definitely was.
-I saw this city in the movies so many times and now it was the time to feel it in my skin.
+I saw this city in the movies so many times, and now it was the time to feel it in my skin.

 Human labor was cheap, but it still was human labor.
 This dam was well built.
 After crossing it, we would look back at its towers.

 Then came the boring part when roads had nothing to show.
-Only deserts.
-Deserts on the both sides of roads.
+Only deserts on both sides of the roads.
 Eyes were shut already.

 Sometime later, they opened with immense noise and light attack from outside.
 We did it.
 We entered the city.
-Actually Jeff did.
-He was the only one awake to see that famous Las Vegas sign.
+Actually, Jeff did, as he was the only one awake to see that famous Las Vegas sign.

 I woke up to the sounds of horns.
 Two car drivers were trying to figure their issue out.
 I opened my eyes to intensive lights that attacked our car from every angle.
-I never saw such a concentration of electricity in a city.
+I have never seen such a concentration of electricity in a city.
 Colorado River was sucked dry for such a mesmerizing view, I guess.
 Jeff was cruising through the crowds of tourists to find our stay.
 We approached the Luxor hotel.
 Hotel is not an appropriate way to call this building.
-In fact, in Las Vegas many hotels were pieces of art.
+In fact, in Las Vegas, many hotels were pieces of art.
 Their jobs were to replace the mountain views, riverside, lake views.
 Their jobs were to attract tourists.
 And they did a great job in this regard.
-Luxor had a special detail though.
+Luxor had a unique detail, though.
 It was a huge dark pyramid with a beaming laser that was touching the sky.
-Dark exterior was bringing mystery to guests and laser was promising the possibilities.
+The dark exterior was bringing mystery to guests, and the laser was promising the possibilities.
 We were welcomed by guys who had historical Egyptian costumes.
 What could balance the dark exterior and bring more Egypt into play?
 Gold.
-Interior was entirely golden plated.
+The Interior was entirely golden plated.
 I felt the presence of pharaohs who observed us with a royal attitude.
 We started feeling royal ourselves.

 Our corridor had an edge where you could see the whole lobby.
 It was all motion.
 People were moving all the time.
 They were producing noise, which was turning into rhythmic sound.
 Sounds were coming out of casino slot machines.
 These 4 days meant 4 days of slot machine sound that would not cease.
 I remember two old ladies sitting in front of a device and patiently inserting their hard-earned coins with a jackpot hope.
 These ladies inserted up to 20+ coins and resumed to another slot machine, thinking about the next opportunity to kiss the jackpot sign.

 Did I tell you about the rooms?
-Room 47, just like any other room in Luxor was designed to show you first hand luxury.
-I will not go into details but shower cabin of this room was the size of my house in Baku.
+Room 47, just like any other room in Luxor was designed to show you first-hand luxury.
+I will not go into details, but the shower cabin of this room was the size of my house in Baku.
 It had two showers on each side.
 I was dazzled by the abundance of space.
-In fact, I opened both of showers running from one to another.
+In fact, I opened both showers running from one to another.
 10 minutes later, I was lying on a bed with my after shower cloth, surfing TV channels.
-TV did not excite me.
+But it did not excite me.
 The sound of slot machines was calling.
 It was time to join these two old ladies and hundred others to fight for jackpot.
 It was time to feel what all gamblers feel.

 I began walking around the lobby to observe other people.
 They were all busy dancing with their luck.
-Egyptian style, golden interior gave them special vibe of enthusiasm for spending money.
-It was spent on drinks, bets, slot machines and cards.
-Poker game was the main attraction for gamblers that came all over the world.
+Egyptian style, golden interior gave them a special vibe of enthusiasm to spend money.
+It was spent on drinks, bets, slot machines, and cards.
+The poker game was the main attraction for gamblers that came all over the world.
 Las Vegas hosted many tournaments for players who gambled for millions of dollars.

-Luxor just like any other venue in Vegas had tens of tables waiting for such tournament.
-Every table had a croupier lady from the Philippines dealing cards to players.
-These ladies were so fast in dealing that I loved watching it.
+Luxor, just like any other venue in Vegas, had tens of tables waiting for such a tournament.
+Every table had a croupier lady from the Philippines distributing cards to players.
+These ladies were so fast in distributing that I loved watching it.
 Moments later, I was standing next to players and trying to understand what will happen next.
 To my disappointment, I was escorted away from the table due to the age limit.
 They pointed out a special venue for kids.
-My face was red.
+My face turned red.

 With a sense of pride and relief, I enjoyed the well-earned sleep in room 47.
-Next days were planned with meticulous calculation.
+The next days were planned with meticulous calculation.
 Jeff was back on his feet moving.
-We did “hotels” tour and got to see the famous Hard-Rock Café with that gigantic guitar hanging in front of it.
+We did the “hotels” tour and got to see the famous Hard-Rock Café with that gigantic guitar hanging in front of it.

 Luxor was an incredible place.
 Yet, we were to see the glamorous Bellagio hotel with an artificially made lake in front of it.
 Hotels in here were all about size and magnitude.
 Each building was craving for tourist attention.
 Each hotel was ready to prove that every second spent inside was worth it.
-Mandalay Bay, Excalibur, Caesar’s Palace, MGM Grand and Treasure Island, you name it.
+Mandalay Bay, Excalibur, Caesar’s Palace, MGM Grand, and Treasure Island, you name it.
 We could not resist passing by.
 They were so magnetic.
 Builders of Vegas desired to duplicate Paris and New-York.
 We saw the Eiffel Tower and Statue of Liberty almost the size of the real one.
-We walked ourselves to an exhaustion.
+We walked ourselves to exhaustion.
 Nobody could stop walking down the hotel chains.
 Every hotel had its own world.
-Every team inside the hotel had their own thematic costumes and role-plays.
-We traveled to mediaeval times of king Arthur.
-We saw the actual battle of Pirates from Caribbean Sea.
-We saw the swords swinging in the air and we heard the sounds of canons shooting.
+Every team inside the hotel had its own thematic costumes and role-plays.
+We traveled to medieval times of King Arthur.
+We saw the actual battle of Pirates from the Caribbean Sea.
+We saw the swords swinging in the air, and we heard the sounds of canons shooting.
 Vegas was all about the grand show.
 This show was going on for 24/7.

-When we entered the Bellagio to see the famous paintings by Picasso and Van Gogh our mouths opened to the grandeur of hotel’s botanic garden.
-I saw flowers that I thought never existed before.
-I saw water jumping in special pace from left to right forming an arch that led us to the gallery.
+When we entered the Bellagio to see the famous paintings by Picasso and Van Gogh, our mouths opened to the grandeur of the hotel’s botanic garden.
+I saw flowers which I thought never existed before.
+I saw water jumping in a special pace from left to right, forming an arch that led us to the gallery.
 What else were we to expect from a billion-dollar hotel?
-Answers were obvious.
-More luxury, more art and more magic.
+The answers were obvious.
+More luxury, more art, and more magic.